Find out how areas like sites of special scientific interest are protected.

 UNESCO biosphere reserves

-UNESCO’s Man and the Biosphere programme is an intergovernmental science programme focused on sustainable development.
+The United Nations Educational, Scientific and Cultural Organization (UNESCO) Man and the Biosphere programme is an intergovernmental science programme focused on sustainable development.
 The UK Man and the Biosphere Committee oversees the activities in the UK.
-There is one reserve in England, the North Devon Biosphere Reserve.